-DECEMBE ,

-1995 1994

-Deferred tax assets: Net operating losses Alternative minimum tax credits All other 1,592 \$ 9,893 295 444

-Total deferred tax assetsValuation allowance

-Net deferred tax assets \$ 10,450 \$ 9,665

-Deferred tax liabilities: Depreciation Amortization All other 1,823 1,177 1,074 447

-Total deferred tax liabilities 11,767 7,765

-Total net deferred tax (liabilities) assets \$(1,317) ======= \$ 1,900 ======
+DECEMBE R 31, 1995 1994 Deferred tax assets: Net operating losses Alternative minimum tax credits All other 1,592 295 444 Total deferred tax assets Valuation allowance 10,686 10,632 Net deferred tax assets \$ 10,450 \$ 9,665 Deferred tax liabilities: Depreciation Amortization All other 1,823 1,074 447 Total deferred tax liabilities Total net deferred tax (liabilities) assets \$(1,317) ======= \$ 1,900 ====== not be realized.

-Under SFAS No. 109, a valuation allowance must be established to offset a deferred tax asset if, based on the weight of available evidence, it is more likely than not that some portion or all of the deferred tax asset will not be realized.
 At December 31, 1994, the Company evaluated the available evidence and believed that it was more likely than not that a portion of the deferred tax asset would not be realized.
 A valuation allowance was recorded in the financial statements to offset NOLs which the Company believed would not be utilized.
 At December 31, 1994, the Company recorded a net deferred tax asset of \$1,900,000, of which \$2,271,000 was recorded in non-current assets and \$371,000 was recorded in current accrued liabilities, the realization of which was dependent on the Company's ability to generate taxable income in future periods.
 The Company believed that its estimate of future earnings based on contracts in place, the overall improved gas market and its prior earnings trend supported the recorded net deferred tax asset.